-Child - As in the Children Acts 1989 and 2004, a child is anyone who has not yet reached his/her 18th birthday.
+Child: As in the Children Acts 1989 and 2004, a child or young person is anyone who has not yet reached his/her 18th birthday.
 All Pupils in the Trust, including over-18s in Sixth Form, follow the remit of the Policy.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
+This means that they should consider, at all times, what is in the best interests of the child.

-Safeguarding - This is the action that is taken to promote the welfare of children and protect them from harm.
+Safeguarding: This is the action that is taken to promote the welfare of children and protect them from harm.

 This means:

-- protecting children from abuse and maltreatment. - preventing harm to children's health or development. - ensuring children grow up with the provision of safe and effective care. - taking action to enable all children and young people to have the best outcomes.
+- protecting children from abuse and maltreatment. - preventing harm to children's health or development. - ensuring children grow up with the provision of safe and effective care. - taking action to enable all children and young people to have the best outcomes. - providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, inside or outside the home, including online.

-Child protection - This is part of the safeguarding process and refers to the activities undertaken that prevent children suffering, or being likely to suffer, significant harm.
+Child protection: This is part of the safeguarding process and refers to the activities undertaken that prevent children suffering, or being likely to suffer, significant harm.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child.

-Safeguarding Partners - Safeguarding partners will make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their need.
+Safeguarding Partners: Safeguarding partners will make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their need.

 The three partners are: